EdemD/DataSnipers/Deliverables/5 RScript/vikash-rScript.md

     ##
     ##

+### Simplifying the dataframe

-To analyze the variation of native, non-native and invasive species by years, we need to create a simplified dataframe.
+To analyze the variation of native, non-native and invasive species by years, we need to create a simplified dataframe, that gives us the count by years

 ``` r
 #Create sub-tables